 Tre is a decorative internet connected wooden device that can be configured to notify you about certain events taking place.
 In contrast to every other connected device in the world, Tre is not solving any problems or making life more efficient.
 It is simply designed as a charming interior ornament to be placed alongside other trinkets and things on a shelf or window still.
 Quietly, in the background, it will let you know that something has occurred.

-Together with Ugle, Tre continues our exploration of the “Internet of Ornaments”.
-Tre as product is interesting in it self.
+Together with Ugle, Tre continues our explorations of the “Internet of Ornaments”.
+Tre as a product is interesting in itself.
 However, Tre also takes part in our research into making visible the technological substrate of contemporary products.

 As part of our research, Tre was primarily designed so as to be unpacked, to explore the world that lies behind its mere physical appearance and behaviour.
 We asked how might we trace, map and make visible the web of articulations and actors that compose a seemingly simple and naive product, and how may we visualise and draw attention to the unattended and invisible actors that afford the emergence of hybrid products?

 The illustration above (drawn by Ingrid Rognstad) is a depiction of a tracing of the electric signal that makes Tre’s head pop up, all the way from the stepper motor to the originating touch of a mobile screen.
 The illustration traces the signal across the globe, along fibre optical cables at the ocean floor, through switches and routers, computer code, server parks in American wastelands, coaxial cables and via satellites looming beyond the ionosphere.

 Jørn wrote a lengthy research article about it all, published in the International Journal of design.
 In the article he stops to investigate and discuss several of the nodes in this vast root system of technological devices and infrastructure and their relationships with such a friendly Internet-connected wooden object.